Frequently Asked Questions

 How do I install Tunnelblick?

 Download the latest disk image.
 Double-click it and a window will open with the Tunnelblick icon and the words "Double-click to begin".
-Double-click the Tunnelblick icon to begin installation.
+Control-click the Tunnelblick icon and click "Open" to begin installation.
 Reinstalls, upgrades, and downgrades will be recognized and the old version of the program is moved to the Trash before installing the new version.

 I have installed Tunnelblick - Now what?